AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-ranking-formula.md

 * Falls back to a general offer if no match is found, and avoids showing offers meant for other ZIP codes.

-If an offer item does not meet any of the filter criteria (like not having the "IncomeLevel" tag), it will still be considered but will receive a default ranking score of 10.
+If an offer item does not meet any of the filter criteria (like not having the "IncomeLevel" tag), the offer receives a default ranking score of 10.